lawnjelly/godot-llightmap/README.md

 * Transparency

 ### Still todo
-* More work on backward tracing - emission
 * Sky panorama textures
 * Roughness / metal from source textures for PBR reflections
 * Option of multiple lightmaps